nguyennghi3489/TyraAppen/README.md

 ## Development server
 Run 'npm install' to build dependencies.
-Run `ng serve --aot` .
+Run `npm start` .
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Edit Language Files